wuzixiao/ARTS/Shares/Learning-Fp-with-F#.md

 >  * Function is immultable.
 > * Code is a proved programme.
 Only need to write a few extreme test cases.
-> * Type is F# makes more sense, like Null, bo
+> * Type is F# makes more sense, like Null, boolean etc.
+> * Code of Fp is statement; Code in OO is expression.
+> *
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUzODQzNzk4MiwtMTMwNDU4MzQxMiwxND
+eyJoaXN0b3J5IjpbLTQwNDMyMjU0NywtMTMwNDU4MzQxMiwxND
 k4Nzg4NDMyLC0xNzk0Njg2MjYzLDE2ODgwOTk1ODEsLTIwNjcy
 ODkzODMsMTA2ODkwNjgwNSwtMTY1MjE4OTY1MF19
 -->